MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample6.md

 CUDA is a parallel computing platform and programming model created by NVIDIA.
 For further information, see [NVIDIA website](https://blogs.nvidia.com/blog/2012/09/10/what-is-cuda-2/).
 {{</alert>}}

-{{< imagegallery 5 "images/tutorials/visualization/pathtracer" "PathTracer1" "PathTracer2" "PathTracer3" "PathTracer4" "PathTracer5" >}}
+{{< imagegallery 5
+  "images/tutorials/visualization/pathtracer"
+  "PathTracer1|Human heart"
+  "PathTracer2|Motor block"
+  "PathTracer3|Liver with lobes and vascular systems" "PathTracer4|Stag beetle"
+  "PathTracer5|Colored nerve fibers of the brain"
+>}}

 The `SoPathTracer` module implements the main renderer (like the `SoGVRVolumeRenderer`).
 It collects all `SoPathTracer*` extensions (on its left side) in the scene and renders them.
 Picking is also supported, but it supports only the first hit position instead of a full hit profile.
 It supports an arbitrary number of objects with different orientation and bounding boxes.